Browser does not support script.

 Visit our admissions webpages to view our English language entry requirements.

 At least an upper second-class honours degree of a UK university, or an overseas qualification of an equivalent standard, or a registerable qualification in medicine, appropriate to the programme.
 A background in a mental health-related field is desirable but not essential.
 Applications with an appropriate technical qualification or equivalent qualification and experience from overseas are also welcomed.
 Any student who does not meet the minimum entry requirement above but who has relevant professional experience may still be eligible for admission.
 They should contact the programme leader who can advise on their eligibility to apply.

-An application fee of £40 applies (non-refundable).
+Applications must be made online using King's online application portal and a non-refundable application fee of £50 applies.
 Selection is generally made on the basis of application and references.
 Your application will be assessed by two academics.
 You are welcome to contact the Programme Leader to arrange a site visit.

 Please ensure you pay careful attention to the content of your personal statement.
 We do not normally invite applicants for interview and so the clarity and relevance of the information you provide in your personal statement is of considerable importance to us.
 In particular, we would like you to describe your academic background and any relevant clinical or research interests, your reasons for applying to our particular postgraduate programme and what you hope to gain from the training we offer, and how you intend to use the knowledge and skills you acquire to further your clinical or research ambitions.